Part I

 Feel your feet on the ground.
 Let one exhale lengthen.
 Notice whether this threshold feels like longing, fear, or both.

-Best for: all readers, especially the Practitioner’s Path.
-Primary lens: embodied orientation, mythic language, and practical footing.
-Read it as: first contact, not a demand for belief.
-You can leave for later: symbolic or lineage material that does not help you stay present today.
-If it lands: you begin to feel the difference between raw charge and integrated fire, and you know how to begin without leaving yourself behind.
+Approach this threshold with breath and pace, without asking the mind to believe more than the body can verify.
+This is first contact, not a demand for belief.
+If symbolic or lineage language does not help you stay present today, leave it for later.
+If it lands, you begin to feel the difference between raw charge and integrated fire, and you know how to begin without leaving yourself behind.

 The Serpent